AxolStudio/STLGameDevSite/README.md

 3. Add an image for your Developer to `/assets/images/directory` giving it the same file name you put in the `yml` file.

+    > [!NOTE]
-    ==For best results, use an image that is square with a 1:1 size ratio.==
+    > For best results, use an image that is square with a 1:1 size ratio.

 ### How to Add a Project